Tochemey/goakt/README.md

 - `SendSync` - behave the same way as `Asks` except the location of the provided actor is transparent.
 This is possible when cluster mode is enabled.
 - `Forward` - pass a message from one actor to the actor by preserving the initial sender of the message.
   At the moment you can only forward messages from the `ReceiveContext` when handling a message within an actor and this to a local actor.
+- `ForwardTo` - behave the same as `Forward` but when cluster mode is enabled.
 - `BatchTell` - send a bulk of messages to actor in a fire-forget manner.
 Messages are processed one after the other in the other they have been sent.
 - `BatchAsk` - send a bulk of messages to an actor and expect responses for each message sent within a time period.
 Messages are processed one after the other in the other they were sent.
   This help return the response of each message in the same order that message was sent.
 This method hinders performance drastically when the number of messages to sent is high.